-My work with line editing produced multiple outcomes, with the first being two rounds of edits made to a peer's manuscript with our acting manager as the audience.
-Along with the edits, I was tasked with writing a memo to the author regarding the first round of edits, and a memo to my manager regarding the second round.
-I was also required to produce a style sheet that I had to follow when making all of my edits.
+My work with line editing, which I started taking an interest in a few years ago, produced multiple outcomes.
+The first was two rounds of edits I made to a former peer's manuscript.
+I also created a memo regarding my first round of edits and another for the second round.
+I was required to produce a style sheet with strict guidelines that I followed when making all edits.

-Similar to line editing, I was also required to follow a pre-produced style sheet when proofreading.
-During the process of making the edits, I was tasked with proofreading an unmarked digital proof of a manuscript against a previously published copy.
-The press used digital scanning and text recognition software to create electronic versions of print books then, as the proofreader, I checked the text that was generated against the print copy.
+Similar to line editing, I also followed a pre-produced style sheet when I was proofreading.
+I proofread an unmarked digital manuscript against a previously published copy during the editing process.
+I was given an electronic and edited version of the print book then, as the proofreader, I checked the text that was generated against the original print copy.

-Both line editing and proofreading allowed me to exercise my perfectionist tendencies as each undertaking demands attention to detail.
-Each round of line editing came with its own responsibilities and through those experiences, I familiarized myself with the technical processes, best practices, and communication strategies necessary for successful editing.
+During both line editing and proofreading, I used my detail-oriented abilities to undertake the demands of such nuanced processes.
+Each round of line editing came with its own responsibilities and, through those experiences, I familiarized myself with the technical processes, best practices, and communication strategies necessary for successful editing.
 When proofreading, I paid close attention to changes in spelling, punctuation, and font per the guidelines of the style sheet.